bary249/The-Yellow-Castle/GAME_RULES.md

 - Encounter selection can show you this offer before you commit to traveling there.

 - Shop encounters can allow you to **repair** previously destroyed cards for a gold cost.
+- After encounters, you can optionally visit your Home Town before choosing the next destination.

 - Campaign mode also has **consumables** (e.g. healing, remove-card) that are stored in the campaign inventory and can be equipped/used between encounters.